Partnership Information

 RECENT JULIE BILLIART VISIT: Recently, Mr. K graciously hosted the teachers from Julie Billiart to support a professional development day so they could observe general education classroom.
 They are trained in special education, so this provided them with a different perspective on students and teaching.

-CYO: As a standard in the Diocese of Cleveland, CYO is a parish ministry, not school.
+CYO: As a standard in the Diocese of Cleveland, CYO is a parish ministry, not a school program.

 SAFETY: Safety and facility updates continue to be a focus for Assumption church and school.